samyarmodabber/lecturenotes-neurocomputing/neurocomputing/2-linear/1-Optimization.md

     \mathcal{L}(x, y, \lambda) = f(x, y) + \lambda \, (x^2 + y^2 - \delta)
 $$

-Regularization is a special case of Lagrange optimization, as it considers $\lambda$ to be fixed, while it an additional variable in Lagrange optimization.
+Regularization is a special case of Lagrange optimization, as it considers $\lambda$ to be fixed, while it is an additional variable in Lagrange optimization.
 When differentiating this function, $\delta$ disappears anyway, so it is equivalent to our regularized loss function.
 ```

 ### L1 - Regularization